panoramic camera for iPhone

 Customize the color of the grid overlaid on the VIEWFINDER.
 Tap to switch between black or white. |

-GRID OPACITY |
+OPACITY |

 Customize the opacity of the grid overlaid on the VIEWFINDER, from 5% to 100%.
 Press and drag left or right to adjust the opacity. |